ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle-parent/README.md

 sources (those that are not written in Java) are in other directories under our [parent](../) directory.

-This directory builds an executable jar called verdict-bundle-1.0-SNAPSHOT-capsule.jar which runs some back-end programs (those not written in Java) in subprocesses and directly calls some other back-end programs (those written in Java).
+Running Maven in this directory builds an executable jar called verdict-bundle-1.0-SNAPSHOT-capsule.jar which runs some back-end programs (those not written in Java) in subprocesses and directly calls some other back-end programs (those written in Java).
 You can